Mirin1281/Novel-System/README.md

 # Novel editor
 This is a novel creation tool I created for myself.

-Originally, there is a famous free asset called Fungus, but I made it by myself.
+Originally, there is a famous free asset called Fungus(https://github.com/snozbot/fungus) , but I made it by myself.

 The usage of this tool is similar to Fungus.
 <br>